home-assistant/home-assistant.io/source/_integrations/habitica.markdown

 There is currently support for the following device types within Home Assistant:

+- Sensor:
-- Sensor - Allows you to view and monitor your player data from [Habitica](https://habitica.com/) in Home Assistant.
+  - Player data: allows you to view and monitor your player data from [Habitica](https://habitica.com/) in Home Assistant.
+  - Tasks: allows you to view and monitor your tasks from [Habitica](https://habitica.com/) in Home Assistant.

 The sensors will automatically appear, after setup the Habitica component.